uschiLaa/woylier-article/motivation-letter.md

 The R Journal
 \bigskip

-Dear Professor Cook,
+Dear Professor Urbanek,
 \bigskip

-Please consider our article titled "ToOoOlTiPs: An R Package for Customizable Tooltips in Interactive Graphics" for publication in the R Journal.
+Please consider our article titled "Frame to frame interpolation for high-dimensional data visualisation using the woylier package" for publication in the R Journal.

-The manuscript introduces the new package called `ToOoOlTiPs` which provides examples on how to use interactive graphics in journal articles, and general tips for making an interesting contribution.
+The manuscript introduces the new package called `Woylier` which implements tour interpolation paths between frames using Givens rotations.
+This offers an alternative approach to the geodesic interpolation between planes featured in the tourr package.
+Since it provides a way to reach a given target frame, the frame-to-frame interpolation can be useful for projection pursuit guided tours where the index is not rotationally invariant.

-We believe the readers of the R Journal will find this article helpful for their work because it provides generally useful instructions that will work for many purposes.
+We believe the readers of the R Journal will find this article helpful because the frame-to-frame interpolation can be applied across various use cases, particularly in cases where the objective is to detect bivariate non-linear association in high-dimensional data.

 \bigskip
 \bigskip